Michael W. Jahnke

 Co-Chair, New York Pro Bono Committee

 Michael is a partner in the firm’s Antitrust, Competition & Distribution; Business Litigation; Corporate Transactions & Securities and Intellectual Property practices.
-He also serves as chair of the firm's Diversity & Inclusion Initiative and Co-Chair of the Pro Bono Committee for the New York office.
+He also serves as chair of the firm's Diversity, Equity & Inclusion Initiative and Co-Chair of the Pro Bono Committee for the New York office.

 Michael counsels clients concerning antitrust and consumer protection issues in connection with litigation and proposed mergers and acquisitions, joint ventures and other business transactions.
 He represents clients before the FTC and Department of Justice, helping resolve or limit antitrust issues throughout the government merger review process, and counsels clients on compliance with governmental requests.

 Michael’s antitrust experience encompasses a broad range of matters.
 He advises companies on proposed transactions, analyzing potential issues, providing input on draft agreements and diligence, handling Hart-Scott-Rodino (HSR) filings and addressing regulators’ requests.
 He also provides guidance related to joint ventures, IP licensing, compliance queries and training, exclusive dealing, antitrust litigation and criminal/cartel investigations.